 - Brussel Sprouts

-Here are some other foods that are also rich in magnesium:
+Other foods that are particularly rich in magnesium include:

-- Raw cacao nibs and unsweetened cocoa powder
+- Raw cacao nibs and/or unsweetened cocoa powder

 - Fruits and berries